vackosar/vackosar.github.io/when-is-the-end-of-current-quarter.md

 <h3>Fiscal Year</h3>
 <p>
-  Each company or government institution can choose their own fiscal (financial) year, a twelve-month period, that is the most suitable to their yearly revenue cycle.
+  Each company or government institution can choose its own fiscal (financial) year twelve-month period that is the most suitable for its yearly revenue cycle.
-  Company's fiscal year can differ from calendar year.
+  A company's fiscal year can differ from the calendar year.
-  Companies use their fiscal years to submit financial reports, external audits, federal tax filings.
+  Companies use their fiscal years to submit financial reports, external audits, and federal tax filings.
-  For example Apple's fiscal year ends its fiscal year on the last Saturday of September.
+  For example, Apple's fiscal year ends on the last Saturday of September.
   What is the fiscal year-end for Microsoft, Amazon, Google, or NVIDIA.
 </p>